 At the end of the week, the walking street around Hoan Kiem Lake comes into operation.
-Although there are pedestrians walking and taking pictures daily, the most exciting time is still at the weekends.
+Although pedestrians walk and take pictures daily, the most exciting time is still at the weekends.

-Travelers and locals can enjoy different performances such as Vietnamese folk, pop, hip hop, latin dances, or vibrant dance.
+Travelers and locals can enjoy performances, such as Vietnamese folk, pop, hip hop, Latin dances, or vibrant dance.

 Drink beer on Ta Hien street

-If Saigon is famous for Bui Vien street, Hanoi has its own place – Ta Hien street.
+If Saigon is famous for Bui Vien street, Hanoi has Ta Hien street.

-Located in the bustling Hanoi old quarter, Ta Hien is a cool spot to hang out of Hanoian and international visitors to enjoy beer.
+In the bustling Hanoi old quarter, Ta Hien is a superb spot for Hanoian and international visitors to enjoy beer.

 Ta Hien street is not a place for high-end restaurants or bars, but more about sidewalk shops.
 You can see people sitting on plastic chairs outside the door of the shop, drinking cold beer and chatting with friends.

-Food in Ta Hien is mostly simple but delicious, and these dishes are a great combination when drinking with fresh cool beers.
+Food in Ta Hien is mostly simple but delicious, and these dishes are a great combination when drinking with fresh, cold beers.

 Shop at Dong Xuan Market

-Dong Xuan Market is the largest market in Hanoi Old Quarter with hundreds of stalls along narrow aisles.
+Dong Xuan Market is the largest market in the Hanoi Old Quarter, with hundreds of stalls along narrow aisles.

 Although this market focuses on wholesalers, you can still find retail stalls while walking in this market.

-Next to Dong Xuan market is a small alley with a wide range of restaurants.
+Next to the Dong Xuan market is a small alley with a wide range of restaurants.

 If you’re a foodie, you should not miss this!
-You will be able to find different Hanoi cuisine, ranging from Pork rib porridge, Bun Cha to Che with cheap price.
+You will be able to find different Hanoi cuisine, ranging from Pork rib porridge, Bun Cha to Che at a low price.